madhur/madhur.github.com/_posts/2021-02-20-same-origin-policy-and-cors.markdown

 This is most important.
 Its very important for developers to understand what is excluded under same origin policy because that's where the web application becomes vulnerable.

-1) cross domain form posting is perfectly acceptable in web applciation. i.e. a form loaded at http://localhost:8080  , can execute the following code without any issues:
+1) cross domain form posting is perfectly acceptable in web application. i.e. a form loaded at http://localhost:8080  , can execute the following code without any issues:

 ```html
 <html>